-Our team was originally formed in 2008 when our head coach, Bryce McLean, wanted to provide a competitive outlet for engineering students to showcase their STEM-related skills outside of school.
-That year, our team had thirty-four excited and dedicated members meeting at Coronado High School in Colorado Springs, Colorado. with just these students, our team made it to the International Championships in St. Louis, Missouri.
-Our group has grown and developed since then, and we have attended thirty-four events, eight of which were world championship competitions.
-What began as a cadre building a single robot for one competition evolved into a team building two robots, competing in two regionals each year, and
+Our team was originally formed in 2008 when our head coach, Bryce McLean, endeavoured to provide a competitive outlet for engineering students to showcase their STEM-related skills outside of school.
+That year, our team had thirty-four excited and dedicated members meeting at Coronado High School in Colorado Springs, Colorado.
+With just these students, our team made it to the International Championships in St. Louis, Missouri.
+Having grown and developed since then, we have attended thirty-six events, eight of which were world championship competitions.
+What began as a building a robot for one competition evolved into a team competing in two regionals each year, running the Colorado Scrimmage, attending one off-season competition, and striving to make a difference both in our local community and the legislature of our state.